Chief Warden Incentive Payment Guidelines

 - complete an Emergency Evacuation Checklist for each evacuation and submit this to USQSafe;

-- liaise with local management, USQ Safe, Security, and QLD Fire and Rescue personnel to resolve local problems/concerns relating to emergency procedures; and
+- liaise with local management, Campus Services, Security, and QLD Fire and Rescue personnel to resolve local problems/concerns relating to emergency procedures;

-- complete a bi-annual evacuation exercise, or provide documented evidence of multiple real emergency evacuations where the emergency response meets the requirements of the Emergency Evacuation Checklist.
+- complete a bi-annual evacuation exercise, or provide documented evidence of multiple real emergency evacuations where the emergency response meets the requirements of the Emergency Evacuation Checklist; and

 - demonstrated leadership qualities;